flokleiser/ChatGPT_arduinoV2/README.md

 ## Quick start

-You can attemp to do the setup with the shell sript setup-and-run.
+You can attempt to do the setup with the shell script setup-and-run.
 If this fails, then attempt the manuel process

 ```bash
 chmod +x setup-and-run.sh